-Fire Communications Centres are an integral part of the QFRS.
-There are seven centres located around the state of Queensland and collectively they handled in excess of 65,000 incidents in the last financial year (2006-07).
+Fire Communications Centres are an integral part of the QFES.
+There are seven centres located around the state of Queensland and collectively they handled in excess of 90,000 incidents in the last financial year (2015-16).

 Emergency calls received at 'Firecom' are controlled by Fire Communications Officers who gather information from the caller, including the geographical location and the nature of the emergency.
 Once details are recorded, fire appliances are dispatched utilising a computer-aided dispatch (CAD) system and other associated technologically-advanced equipment.

 It is the responsibility of the Fire Communications Officers to maintain contact with the dispatched fire crews, usually by way of radio communications, and to action further requests for assistance as required.

 As well as dispatching, co-ordinating and managing resources, Fire Communications Officers also perform a number of other duties that ensure the effective day-to-day running of the QFES.
 Tasks such as monitoring fire alarms, processing of general and non-urgent enquiries, updating data and collating various reports/documentation.